NoOverflow/dashboard/README.md

 # Dashboard

+## Context
+This project was made during my time at Epitech, under a certain time constraint.
+Looking back at it, this would be made entirely differently.
+This is just here for reference and archiving purpose.

 ## Build the required docker
 To host the .NET Core application, we provided a docker compose file, but first some steps are necessary:
 ### Secrets setup